Date: May 16th 2014

 Photography is restricted and I couldn’t take close ups of the shoes, especially those belonging to Imelda Marcos

-This is Gale, posing in front of a portrait of Imelda Marcos (when she was younger)
+This is my friend posing in front of a portrait of Imelda Marcos (when she was younger)

 Besides housing Imelda Marcos’ shoes, the museum also houses shoes from famous Filipino personalities